Guidelines for students under 18

 - Once Deakin has received the completed documentation, the Confirmation of Enrolment (CoE) and Confirmation of Appropriate Accommodation and Welfare (CAAW) letter will be issued.

 - Upon arrival in Australia, immediately contact the caregiver service.

-- In the first week of studies, meet with the International Student Adviser who will explain your obligations as an international students under 18 years of age.
+- In the first week of studies, you will meet with the International Student Support Officer who will explain your obligations as an international student under 18 years of age.

-- Notify Deakin if there are any changes to the parents contact details.
+- Notify Deakin if there are any changes to your parents contact details.

 Deakin approved caregiver services

 ISA are providing a full range of services to students enrolled offshore and charging their normal weekly fee.